kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 Platform with balloons
   : Today we reviewed the "Platform with balloons" project (based on a student project) and I reviewed with the entire class how to set tiles inside Tynker to make a trap for meanies.

-Teh meanies are in a trap, but we want to open the trap when the actor collects the ring.
+The meanies are in a trap, but we want to open the trap when the actor collects the ring.
 We use **the set tile at point** block.
 We initialize it closed at start, and then we change the tiles to empty when the character is collected.

 ![Imgur](https://i.imgur.com/FqAXFaB.jpg){: .jsgif}